SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-sharepoint-search-for-developers.md

 ## SQL Syntax Support Removed
 <a name="SP15Searchnew_support"> </a>

-Custom search solutions in SharePoint Server 2013 do not support  [SQL syntax](http://msdn.microsoft.com/en-us/library/ee558869).
-Search in SharePoint 2013 supports FQL syntax and KQL syntax for custom search solutions.
+Custom search solutions in SharePoint do not support  [SQL syntax](http://msdn.microsoft.com/en-us/library/ee558869).
+Search in SharePoint supports FQL syntax and KQL syntax for custom search solutions.
 You cannot use SQL syntax in custom search solutions using any technologies, including the Query server object model, the client object model, and the Search REST service.
-Custom search solutions that use SQL syntax with the Query server object model and the Query web service that were created in earlier versions of SharePoint Server will not work when you upgrade them to SharePoint Server 2013.
+Custom search solutions that use SQL syntax with the Query server object model and the Query web service that were created in earlier versions of SharePoint Server will not work when you upgrade them to SharePoint.
 Queries submitted via these applications will return an error.
 For more information about using FQL syntax and KQL syntax, see  [Keyword Query Language (KQL) syntax reference](keyword-query-language-kql-syntax-reference.md) and [FAST Query Language (FQL) syntax reference](fast-query-language-fql-syntax-reference.md).